Celtikill/static-site/DEMO_AGENDA.md

 - "Notice the green theme, different blog title, and new article content"
 - "Infrastructure created: S3 buckets, CloudWatch dashboards, IAM policies"
 - "All changes audited in CloudTrail"
-- "Can swap back to Version A by: `git checkout main -- src/index.html`"
+- "Can swap back to Version A by: `cp src/index-blog-v1.html src/index.html`"

 **⏰ CHECKPOINT**: Should be at minute 40